 For gardeners, the dead of winter is their worst enemy.
 It’s the one time each year they can’t busy themselves outside.
 This season can be extremely frustrating and easy to wish away.
 However, there are several ways you can enjoy the gardening in winter.

-Today, ironically is both the last day of winter this year and the first day of spring.
-Spring begins this evening, however, the tips I am sharing today can be used any time in the coming weeks.
+We are in the middle of winter right now, but the tips I am sharing today can be used any time in the coming weeks.
 Many regions will still experience cold temperatures through March and into April.

 Gardening in Winter